team-charls/charls/README.md

 ### Long Term Support (LTS) Branches

-Before any major breaking change in the API and/or ABI a branch will be created from master to freeze that snapshot as LTS branch.
+Before any major breaking change in the API and/or ABI a branch will be created from main to freeze that snapshot as LTS branch.

 ## Related Projects